tom-dell/Plex-Meta-Manager-Configs/README.md

 * Date range (released after 2015)

-Reading the [tmdb plex meta manager documentation](https://metamanager.wiki/en/latest/metadata/builders/tmdb.html#), we can find the a [builder called tmdb_discover](https://metamanager.wiki/en/latest/metadata/builders/tmdb.html#tmdb-discover) who's summary sounds a lot like searching.
 The tmdb_discover builder takes a field called release_date.gte;

 > release_date.gte

-Which translates into 'release date greater than', and takes a date value in the format MM/DD/YYYY, let's whack that into our collection under tmdb_discover, with the date 01/01/2015.
+Which translates into 'release date greater than', and takes a date value in the format MM/DD/YYYY, let's whack that into the tmdb_discover builder within our collection, with the date 01/01/2015.

 ```
   Highest rating documentaries in the last 5 years: